Women Are Using Roach Poison to Treat Chronic Bacterial Vaginosis. Here's What Ob-Gyns Say

 Dr. Dweck admits that she often has to persuade her patients to try boric acid.
 Its name—not to mention its reputation as roach poison—can scare women away.
 But once she explains how well it works, that apprehension subsides.
 “Boric acid puts the vagina back in an acidic state, so that it has a more normal pH again,” Dr. Dweck explains.

 So is it more effective at treating BV than antibiotics?
 Though lack of evidence makes it hard to know, some women may find that it works for them, especially if their BV has been resistant to antibiotic treatment.
-An ongoing study at the University of British Columbia predicts that boric acid will be 77-88% effective in treating BV.
+A study conducted at the University of British Columbia predicts that boric acid will be 77-88% effective in treating BV.
 That's in comparison to an antibiotic called metronidazole, which is predicted to be 70-80% effective—with a recurrence rate of 33% at the three-month mark and 49-66% after one year, according to the study.

 Although the Centers for Disease Control and Prevention (CDC) cites boric acid as one of the management strategies for women with persistent or recurrent BV, the FDA has not approved it as a treatment strategy because there's not enough research demonstrating its safety and effectiveness.
 Still, Donnica Moore, MD, a New Jersey–based gynecologist and president of Sapphire Women's Health Group, tells Health that many of her patients have reported that boric acid suppositories put an end to their infections, and only a few reported adverse reactions.